-Half way into the 3 mile run back to my dorm, my knees started heating up.
+Halfway into the 3-mile run back to my dorm, my knees began heating up.
 They kept getting hotter and hotter until it felt like there were flames shooting from my knees.
-I abruptly stopped and tore off the bandages in the middle of the sidewalk, looking for a bucket of ice to put out the “fire”.
+I abruptly stopped and tore off the bandages in the middle of the sidewalk, searching for a bucket of ice to put out the “fire”.

 Over the following days, my knees continued to worsen and got so bad it prevented me from running at all.
 That’s the first time in years that I was not able to run for an extended period of time.
 I was forced to drop off the team as my future for being able to compete at all seemed bleak.
 I was in constant pain and became very depressed, as I had a lifelong dream of competing in the Olympics.

 Something positive that evolved from all of this suffering was that I became deeply interested in what was causing all of these symptoms and injuries I kept having.
 Even as far back as 12 years old, I was reading everything I could find on nutrition and health after I went with my mom to this new thing called a health food store.

 In high school, I also became deeply fascinated with sports injuries and how to prevent and treat them.
 I would read everything I could find on the subject and test things out on myself.
 What if I could help other kids prevent all the suffering and misery I was going through?